Free computer Tutorials

 Excel 2007 Undo Feature

 Click the left curved arrow to Undo something, and click the right curved arrow to redo it.
+The Undo arrow also has a dropdown box.
+Click the small arrow next to Undo to see the following:

-So click inside of cell A1 on your spreadsheet, and do the following:
+Click inside of cell A1 on your spreadsheet, and do the following:

 • Type the word "Numbers" (with no quotation marks)